-Mumbai is reckoned as the Financial Capital of India.
-It provides an enchanting opportunity for legal education in the fast changing conglomeration and diaspora coupled with dynamic economic environment.
+Mumbai is the Financial Capital of India.
+It provides an enchanting opportunity for legal education in the fast changing conglomeration coupled with the dynamic economic environment.
 The city provides a platform for thrilling experience of social intermix of elite and working class, development and richness in corporate business.
 The Indian legal system had certain vital genesis evolved from the soil of Mumbai.
 Annals in the province of law, legal knowledge, advocacy, judicial precedents, and legal luminaries are also equally rich.

-The Maharashtra National Law University is being established in Mumbai with the objectives to garner a center of excellence in legal education, skills and research at Mumbai.
-In the process, work for the development and advance legal education with noble and innovative methods of pedagogy.
+The University aims to garner a center of excellence in legal education, skills and research at Mumbai, and work for the development of legal education with noble and innovative methods of pedagogy.
 The object is to make legal education more relevant to all the strata of people and stake-holders of the society.
-Dominant endeavor is to breed a cadre of committed and learned young law scholars to accept the challenges to the tests of law, justice delivery system and instill the confidence in the ‘rule of law’ thesis, and constitutional values of the nation; among other propositions of human resources to cater to the legal needs of the nation including corporate, urban and rural posit.
+Our predominant endeavour is to espouse a cadre of committed and learned young law scholars to accept the challenges to the tests of law, justice delivery system and instil the confidence in the ‘rule of law’ society, and constitutional values of the nation; among other propositions of human resources to cater to the legal needs of the nation including corporate, urban and rural posit.

-Our endeavor is to serve the society by participation in legal reforms and services by preparing professionally competent lawyers, inquisitive researchers, able administrators, conscientious judicial officers and above all, socially responsible citizens, who shall be whole-heartedly and continuously engaged in the process of nation building.
-MNLU is customising a course to faciliate 'Rural Litigation Practitioners'.
+Our enterprise is to serve the society by participation in legal reforms and services by preparing professionally competent lawyers, inquisitive researchers, able administrators, conscientious judicial officers and above all, socially responsible citizens, who shall be whole-heartedly and continuously engaged in the process of nation building.
+MNLU is customising a course to facilitate 'Rural Litigation Practitioners'.
 MNLU Mumbai has been inventing curricular methods so as to expose the students to Mumbai specialities of legal skills.

 Bhavani Prasad Panda